cta-observatory/protopipe/README.md

 This environment contains the bare minimum in order to run the scripts and build the documentation.

-It doesn't take into account any additional tool you could use later on (even though it is suggested to install 'ipython','jupyter' and 'vitables' if you want to help us develop).
+It doesn't take into account any additional tool you could use later on (even though it is suggested to install 'ipython', 'jupyter' and 'vitables' if you want to help us develop).

 The module named 'pywi-cta' has to be installed from the git repository https://github.com/HealthyPear/pywi-cta.git using the 'setup.py' file,